shaunday/ToDos/Action Items.md

-## SignalR Client
-can add cancellation tokens or timeout policies to retry/wait delays.

----

 ## Entity Framework and Database

 * Prepare schema and code for CQRS-style read/write separation
-* partitioning proof?
 * Implement \_taskCommandQueue to throttle DB writes (Single Writer Pattern)
 * Simulate master/slave DB (write to one, read from another with periodic sync)
 * Throttle or reject low-priority writes when under heavy load.: backpressure mechanism.